An erect, woody shrub to 1 metre.

 In this species, the leaves are compound, with usually 5, to 7 or 9 leaflets.
 The leaflets are to 25 mm long and to 3 mm wide with the overall leaf up to 40 mm long.

-This species is not very well known in cultivation but would make a beautiful garden plant.
+This species is not very well known in cultivation but has a history of being cultivated.
+It would make a beautiful garden plant.
 It flowers heavily and only grows to a small size.

 It may not have been trialled extensively at time of writing.